George S. Patton: Postwar

 Patton asked for a command in the Pacific Theater of Operations, begging Marshall to bring him to that war in any way possible.
 Marshall said he would be able to do so only if the Chinese secured a major port for his entry, an unlikely scenario.
 In mid-May, Patton flew to Paris, then London for rest.
-On June 7, he arrived in Bedford, Massachusetts, for extended leave with his family, and was greeted by thousands of spectators.
+On 7 June, he arrived in Bedford, Massachusetts, for extended leave with his family, and was greeted by thousands of spectators.
 Patton then drove to Hatch Memorial Shell and spoke to some 20,000, including a crowd of 400 wounded Third Army veterans.
 In this speech he aroused some controversy among the Gold Star Mothers when he stated that a man who dies in battle is "frequently a fool", adding that the wounded are heroes.
 Patton spent time in Boston before visiting and speaking in Denver and visiting Los Angeles, where he spoke to a crowd of 100,000 at the Memorial Coliseum.
-Patton made a final stop in Washington, D.C. before returning to Europe in July to serve in the occupation forces.

-On June 14, 1945, Secretary of War Henry L. Stimson decided that Patton would not be sent to the Pacific but would return to Europe in an occupation army assignment.
+On 14 June 1945, Secretary of War Henry L. Stimson decided that Patton would not be sent to the Pacific but would return to Europe in an occupation army assignment.
+Patton made a final stop in Washington, D.C., before returning to Europe in July to serve in the occupation forces.

 Patton was appointed as military governor of Bavaria, where he led the Third Army in denazification efforts.
 Patton was particularly upset when learning of the end of the war against Japan, writing in his diary, "Yet another war has come to an end, and with it my usefulness to the world."
 Unhappy with his position and depressed by his belief that he would never fight in another war, Patton's behavior and statements became increasingly erratic.
 Various explanations beyond his disappointments have been proposed for Patton's behavior at this point.
 Carlo D'Este wrote that "it seems virtually inevitable ... that Patton experienced some type of brain damage from too many head injuries" from a lifetime of numerous auto- and horse-related accidents, especially one suffered while playing polo in 1936.

 Patton's niece Jean Gordon spent some time together with him in London in 1944, and in Bavaria in 1945.
-Gordon actually loved a young married captain, who left her despondent when he went home to his wife in September 1945.
-Patton repeatedly boasted of his sexual success with Gordon, but his biographers are skeptical.
+Patton repeatedly boasted of his sexual success with Gordon, and his wife and family plainly believed that the two were lovers.
+Some of his biographers are skeptical.
 Hirshson said that the relationship was casual.
 Showalter believes that Patton, under severe physical and psychological stress, made up claims of sexual conquest to prove his virility.
-D'Este agrees, saying, "His behavior suggests that in both 1936 [in Hawaii] and 1944–45, the presence of the young and attractive Jean was a means of assuaging the anxieties of a middle-aged man troubled over his virility and a fear of aging."
+D'Este agrees that Patton's "behavior suggests that in both 1936 [in Hawaii] and 1944–45, the presence of the young and attractive Jean was a means of assuaging the anxieties of a middle-aged man troubled over his virility and a fear of aging."
+Whether or not Gordon was sexually involved with Patton, she also loved a young married captain, who returned to his wife in September 1945, leaving Gordon despondent.